MetOffice/simulation-systems/source/Development/um_docs.rst

 MetOffice/um_doc repository, separate from the UM code.
 Changes to the documentation will therefore require their own pull request.

-The latest documentation gets automatically built by CI and published to ???.
+The latest documentation gets automatically built by CI.
 The same action will run when a pull request is opened to ensure that the requested changes builds correctly.
 The build script is available in the repository and can be used to test that the finished documentation looks as you